sylvaincom/medgan-tips/README.md

 We use the command:
 ```
-python medgan.py training-data.matrix samples --model_file=./generated/samples-9 --generate_data=True
+python medgan.py training-data.matrix gen-samples --model_file=./generated/samples-9 --generate_data=True
  ```
 Instead of 9, we take the last epoch (here we took 10 epochs starting from the index 0).
-This will create the `samples.npy` file in the `medgan-master` folder.
+This will create the `gen-samples.npy` file in the `medgan-master` folder.

 In order to obain a csv file, we can execute the following script in Python:
 ```